 To determine the action required a Decision-Making Group (DMG) should be arranged to consider the initial concerns and review the fact find.
 The purpose of the DMG is to ensure that all relevant matters are dealt with in a fair and consistent manner in line with Just and Learning Principles and ensure swift and proportionate action is taken to address the identified concerns.
-The DMG should utilise the 'Stop and Pause Just Culture Checklist', Appendix 6 before a decision to formally investigate an incident/individual is made.
+The DMG should follow the DMG guidance document and utilise the 'Stop and Pause Just Culture Checklist', Appendix 8 before a decision to formally investigate an incident/individual is made.

 This checklist supports a conversation about whether a staff member involved in an incident requires specific individual support or some other intervention in order to work in a way that is safe and does not cause harm to patients or other staff/ the public.
 It stresses the importance of having informal conversations at the very beginning with a focus on fairness, openness and learning rather than formal investigations.
 The aim is to cultivate a culture of learning from an incident rather than seeking to blame or punish.
 It offers a 'stop and pause' opportunity in which environmental, organisational, cultural and contextual factors can be considered.

-The role, membership and process of the DMG is outlined within the DMG Framework in the Disciplinary Guidance and Toolkit.
+The role, membership and process of the DMG is outlined within the DMG Guidance, available from the People Team.